-This is very much in the wheelhouse of what Jesus teaches in A Course in Miracles.
-Indeed, one could say that what A Course in Miracles is about is simply making contact all of those ideas and opinions and idols that obstruct our capacity to see and know the Truth.
-The Truth is given.
+This is very much in the wheelhouse of what A Course in Miracles teaches.
+Indeed, one could say that what A Course in Miracles is about is simply making contact with all the ideas and opinions and idols that obstruct our capacity to see and know Truth.
+Truth is given.
 When we see this, the need for learning is over.

 Love is not learned.
 Its meaning lies within itself.
 And learning ends when you have recognized all it is not.
 That is the interference; that is what needs to be undone.
 Love is not learned because there never was a time in which you knew it not (T-18.IX.12:1-5).

 This is what Krishnamurti refers to when he talks about the need to go beyond the level of teachers and ideology and words.